alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ### 5.4.
 Save the generated graphics to an image file.

-Seeing the graphics imperfectly on the screen is nice, well, so-so, better than not seeing the graphics at all.
-But it would be better to let the program itself save the graphics as a standard image file.
-For communicating one's result to others, or using it in other work, a modern “.jpg” or “.png” image would be perfect.
+Seeing the graphics imperfectly on the screen is nice, or well, it’s at least so-so, better than not seeing the graphics at all.
+But it would be even better to let the program itself save the graphics as a standard image file.
+A modern “.jpg” or “.png” image would be perfect for communicating one's result to others, or for using it in other work.

-However, the only file format supported by the GDI is the archaic [“.wmf”](https://en.wikipedia.org/wiki/Windows_Metafile), and possibly its cousin “.emf”.
+However, the only file format supported by the GDI is the archaic [“.wmf”](https://en.wikipedia.org/wiki/Windows_Metafile) and possibly its cousin “.emf”.
 This is a Windows-specific binary vector graphics format with little to no support today.
 There’s now not even preview of such images in Windows Explorer.

 The GDI successor technologies GDI+ and DirectX are for later parts of the tutorial (hopefully).
 For now let’s stick to the basic original, simple GDI.
 What  options does one then have for saving a graphics result — other than “.wmf”?